svparijs/TYPO3.AccountManagement/README.md

 The initial view will show a login box.

-When authenticated but not configured to redirect to a package, it will jump to the signedInAction by default.
+When authenticated but not configured, the package will redirect to the signedInAction by default.
-The signedIn view will show you with what "account.identifier" you have been signed into Flow.
+The signedIn view will show you with what "account.identifier" you have been authenticated.

-Through Settings.yaml you will be able to configure options like redirections to a package, open registration for anonymous users and so on.
+Through Settings.yaml you will be able to configure options like redirects to a package, open registration for anonymous users and so on.
 The package and its features will grow overtime if there is enough usage and are generic use cases to be applied.
 Feel free to contribute, fork or leave a note.